Rec Room (video game): Creative programs

-Rec Room also has a large variety of creative programs which are supported in-game and on its discord server in order to boost levels of creativity.
-One of these are creative classes.
-A player could apply to teach a class, and if accepted, they are allowed to create a classroom and allow students to enlist.
+Rec Room had a variety of creative programs in-game and on its Discord server, and published tutorial articles and videos online to encourage room creation within Rec Room.
+This included creative classes.
+A player could apply to teach a class, and if accepted, they could create a classroom and allow students to enlist.

-Maker pen classes could teach many subjects, but the most common are Rooms 2.0, building, circuiteering, and Rec Room Studio.
-Amongst the incentives for teaching a class include in-game gowns, in purple for 10 hours, orange for 20, and green for 30.
-Taking a class could lead to the receiving of an in-game graduation gown.
+Maker Pen classes could teach many subjects, with the most common being Rooms 2.0, building, circuiteering, and Rec Room Studio.
+Incentives for teaching a class included maker pen skins, and a gown avatar item, which was colored based on how many hours an individual had spent teaching, in purple for 10 hours, orange for 20, and green for 30.
+Taking a class could lead to the receiving of an in-game green graduation gown, with a different design from the green teacher gown.

+All classes had to be part of the Creator Hub, which was organized through Discord.
+Qualifications to start a class included minimum hourly totals and overall meeting quantities, and for teachers of a Rec Room Studio class, previously published quality content and access to a PC capable of running Unity with access to Rec Room Studio, as well as recording, streaming, and uploading video capabilities.
+Classes were limited to 3 teachers for those with under 50 hours of prior teaching, and 4 teachers with over 50.

-Workshops are also led in Rec Room.
-To become a workshop host, application is necessary.
-Workshops are creative events where creators could join and free-create in themes led by the host.
-Workshop hosts could gain maker pens from leading a workshop.
+Workshops were also led in Rec Room.
+To become a workshop host, application was necessary.
+Workshops were creative events where creators could join and free-create in themes led by the host.
+Workshop hosts could gain Maker Pen skins from leading a workshop, and requirements to host a workshop were much less strict than those for starting a class.

-Creative events led by staff also occur.
-The two most prominent are the Rec Room Gallery and the Maker Pen Class Q&A. The Rec Room Gallery is hosted every Wednesday at 8pm Eastern Standard Time, and features submitted inventions, or creations, by creators.
-The Maker Pen Class Q&A is much akin to a workshop and occurs on Fridays and Sundays, although to create in it prior experience is necessary.
+Creative events led by staff also occurred.
+The two most prominent being the Rec Room Gallery and the Maker Pen Class Q&A. The Rec Room Gallery was hosted every Wednesday at 8pm Eastern Standard Time, and featured submitted inventions, or creations, by creators.
+The Maker Pen Class Q&A was much akin to a workshop and occurred on Fridays and Sundays, although to create in it prior experience was necessary.